microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-8.md

 ## Description

 Contoso Payment Solutions provides SaaS service to it customers.
-One of the challenges is with with IP addressing conflict with these customers IP ranges.
+One of the challenges is with IP addressing conflict with these customers IP ranges.
 For customers hosted in Azure, Contoso is looking for a way to avoid such conflicts and simplify access to it services.

 <br />